aliffahrizal1st/Hate-Speech-Detection-Using-Backpropagation/README.md

 - [Dataset](https://github.com/ialfina/id-hatespeech-detection) - Last but not least the dataset that i used was made by [ialfina](https://github.com/ialfina)

 Note :
 Sorry if I didn't attach the dataset and preprocessing files.
 I think it would be better if you get the dataset directly to the original owner.
 And for preprocessing files, because I always use those file in different nlp projects, so it's better not to attach them for your health.
+Almost forget for the last thing, in this project I almost 80% not using any library too, cause i want to stick with the math process in this model.

 Cheers!!